jisha9584/angel-baby/README.md

 ## Deployment

 Deployed on [Vercel](https://vercel.com).
-See `SETUP.md` for the full setup guide including Supabase configuration.
+See `SETUP.md` for the full setup guide including Supabase.

 ---